wind-listener/obsidian-blog/content/01 电子信息与计算机专业/编程语言/Python/fluent_python_example_code/24-class-metaprog/metabunch/README.md

+---
+title: "Examples from Python in a Nutshell, 3rd edition"
+date: 2025-08-07
+draft: false
+---

 # Examples from Python in a Nutshell, 3rd edition

 The metaclass `MetaBunch` example in `original/bunch.py` is an exact copy of the